WCSCourses/Helminths_2021/manuals/module_7_transcriptomics/module_7_transcriptomics_in_prep.md

 # Set heatmap colour scheme
 # colorRampPalette took the input (vector of colour codes), and interpolate that into a number of shades (in this case, we says 255)
-# This means pick 9 colours from Blues palette.
+# The following code means pick 9 colours from Blues palette.
 # brewer.pal is part of the RColorBrewer package that we load at the start of RStudio.
 colors <- colorRampPalette(rev(brewer.pal(9,"Blues")))(255)